Eternal University

-Eternal University is a private university in Himachal Pradesh established by an Act of the state legislature of Himachal.
+Eternal University is a private university inHimachal Pradesh established by an Act of the state legislature of Himachal.
 It is located in the 450 acre educational campus popularly known as Baru Sahib- The Valley of Divine Peace.

-The university offers UGC (University Grants Commission) certified undergraduate, postgraduate and Ph.D. courses ranging from biotechnology, microbiology, agriculture, engineering and medical to management and public health only for girls.
+The university offers UGC (University Grants Commission) certified undergraduate, postgraduate and PhD courses ranging from biotechnology, microbiology, agriculture, engineering and medical to management and public health only for girls.

 Establishment

 The university is a full-fledged UGC Recognised University and not a Deemed University, established under the 'Himachal Pradesh Private Universities (Establishment and Regulation) Act 2006 passed by the State Legislature of Himachal Pradesh' and Himachal Pradesh Government Notification No EDN-A-GHA (8)6/2006(Loose) dated 29 April 2008). under section 2 (f) and 12B of The UGC Act 1956.

 Location

 Eternal University is 110 km from Shimla (capital of Himachal Pradesh) in the Himalayas at Baru Sahib- The valley of divine peace.
 Eternal University exists in a 450 acre campus containing a university, a number of professional colleges, an International Akal Academy, an IB world School, a multi-specialty charitable hospital, a Gurudwara, a post office, a bank, and a fuel station.